achenchi7/Azubi-Cloud-computing--9M/Bash scripting.md

 #Bash scripting
-This is one of the exciting things I have learnt in Linux - Ubuntu
+This is one of the exciting things I have learned in Linux - Ubuntu

 ## Task 1
 ### A bash script to prompt and allow the user to perform basic functions on the terminal